mlevans0/overleaf-server-docs/docs/configuration/saml2.md

 EXTERNAL_AUTH=saml
 ```

+You can see a full list of available configuration options over on the [Environments variables](environment-variables/#saml2) page.

+!!! note

-(To preserve backward compatibility with older configuration files, if
-`EXTERNAL_AUTH` is not set, but `SHARELATEX_SAML_ENTRYPOINT` is set, then the SAML
+    To preserve backward compatibility with older configuration files, if `EXTERNAL_AUTH` is not set, but `SHARELATEX_SAML_ENTRYPOINT` is set, then the SAML
     module will be activated.
-We still recommend setting `EXTERNAL_AUTH` explicitly)
+We still recommend setting `EXTERNAL_AUTH` explicitly

-The [Developer wiki](https://github.com/overleaf/overleaf/wiki/Server-Pro:-SAML-Config) contains further documentation on the available Environment Variables and other configuration elements.

-## Example
+## Example configuration ##

 At Overleaf, we test the SAML integration against a SAML test server.
 The following is an example of a working configuration: